 Time charts are only guidelines for users.
-Unlike recipes they do not tell exact timings for a particular recipe.
+Unlike recipes, they do not tell exact timings for a particular recipe.
 Hence, they are best for expert cooks.
-Once we say that time charts are general guides, it means that cooking time can vary depending upon the nature and size of the ingredients.
+Once we say that time charts are general guides, it means that cooking times can vary depending on the nature and size of the ingredients.
 Larger food ingredients may take longer to cook.
-However, you can avoid confusions by cutting down the food to appropriate size close to the standard food size mentioned in the time chart.
-Even better, you can cut the food into smaller pieces for a lesser cooking time.
+However, you can avoid confusion by cutting down the food to an appropriate size, close to the standard food size mentioned in the time chart.
+Even better, you can cut the food into smaller pieces for less cooking time.

 The Importance of Timing

-The most common problem that you will find in amateur cooks is that they tend to overcook the food.
+The most common problem that you will find with amateur cooks is that they tend to overcook the food.
 When using a pressure cooker, the margin of error reduces further because pressure cookers give the best results only when cooking times are closely followed.
-A minute here and there, and your food might end up dried and lumpy.
+A minute here and there and your food might end up dry and lumpy.

-No, each pressure cooker is different just the way we humans are distinct.
+No, each pressure cooker is different, just the way we humans are distinct.
 There can be general likenesses among a certain type of pressure cookers but that doesn’t make all of them similar.
-Depending upon the pressure cooker type, the timings can vary a great deal.
-This is why a good recipe will also mention what type pressure cooker is suitable for that particular recipe.
+Depending on the pressure cooker type, the timings can vary a great deal.
+This is why a good recipe will also mention what type of pressure cooker is suitable for that particular recipe.

 We have now entered into the second generation of pressure cookers which have more safety features as well as increased reliability.